jkeohan/bonus_lectures/AWS/D01/3-afternoon-lesson/5-api-gateway-data-models-post-put-routes.md

 #### Test Via Lambda

-Let's perform a test against Lambda using the below JSON.
-If no test has been configured than let's take a moment to create one called **newItem** and configure it to use the JSON.
+Let's perform a test against **projects-create** using the below JSON.
+If no Lambda test has been configured than let's take a moment to create one called **newItem** and configure it to use the JSON.

 ```json
 {